 senators.
 And shame on the three Republicans for aping the Left's habit

 of attacking the president instead of arguing their case before the

-One of the major provisions of the Patriot Act
+One of the major provisions of the Patriot Act is lack of notification.

 Those who are investigated under its provisions are not notified while